CodeForBoulder/upswyng/packages/native/README.md

 Once you have have found an issue you feel comfortable working on, request to work on the issue and we'll label the issue as **Status: In Progress** to make sure others don't work on it as well.

-Then, create a new branch off the current `master`.
+Then, create a new branch off the current `main`.

 ### 3. Create a Pull Request (PR)